 7) There will be more time between appointments, to allow the staff to thoroughly clean and disinfect before and after each patient’s visit.

 8) Many eye practitioners will be wearing safety goggles and face masks, particularly during any up-close contact with the patient.
 Patients may also be asked to wear masks.

 9) Individuals with suspected ocular infections will be put in a special containment area.

 10) Practices will frequently wipe down any patient area, including chairs, counters and doorknobs.
 Every exam room will be completely disinfected between appointments.
 In the dispensary, frames will be promptly disinfected after patients touch them.

-TSO Riverstone serves patients from Sugar Land, Texas.
+Texas State Optical Riverstone serves patients from Sugar Land, Texas.